lzukw/WirelessDisplay/WirelessDisplayServer/README.md

 All the work is done by the scripts and the ScriptingRestApiServer.
 This program (WirelessDisplayServer) is only responsible for

-- showing a very simple GUI (window).
+- showing a very simple GUI.
 - The GUI allows the user to change the Port, that ScriptingRestApiServer listens for requests.
-- The GUI displays the IP-Address of the 'projecting-computer' in a big TextBox.
+- The GUI displays the IP-Address and the hostname of the 'projecting-computer' in a big TextBox.
 - The GUI shows the log-output of ScriptingRestApiServer in a TextBox with a scrollbar.

 The only controls provided to the user are a ComboBox for selecting one of some predefined Port-Numbers and a "Restart-Server"-Button to restart the ScriptingRestApiServer.
-By default, port 80 is used.
-If this port is available (no other webserver running), and if the user has the privilegues to use a port lower than 1024, then port 80 is a good choice.
+By default, port 80 is used, if this port is in the list of the ports, that can be used by the progran (see Configuration below and [config.json]).
+If this port is available (no other webserver running), and if the user has the privilegues to use it, then port 80 is a good choice.
 In this case the user needs not to interact with the GUI, and the main-purpose of the GUI is to show the local IP-Address of the server.

+On many Linux-systems root-privilegues are necessary for listening on a port below 1024, so here port 80 is not a good choice.

+## Using the program

+When the WirelessDisplayServer-program is started, it reads from [config.json] the port-numbers the user can choose from.
+Then one of the ports is
+pre-selected: Either port 80, if this port-nubmer is in the list, or the first port-number in the list in [config.json].
+Using this port, the ScriptingRestApiServer is started immediately (without any necessary user-interaction).
+The Restart-Button is disabled.

+If the user wants the ScriptingRestApiServer to listen on another port, she first must selct this port with the ComboBox.
+This change in the ComboBox enables the Restart-Server-Button.
+This button must then be pushed by the user.

+So, if there is no need to change pre-selected port-number, the user only has to start the WirelessDisplayServer-program.
+No other user- interaction is necessary on the presentation-computer!

 ## Configuration

+The configuration-parameters for each operating system (of the projecting-computer) can be changed in [config.json].

-The only configuration needed is the (realtive) path to the executable of the ScriptingRestApiServer-program.
-This path can be changed by modifying [config.json].
+- The (realtive) path to the executable of the ScriptingRestApiServer-program.
   If the directory-structure is not changed, then the predefined path in [config.json] is correct.
+- The command-line-argument(s) passed to to the ScriptingRestApiServer-executable.
+The placeholder {PORT} is replaced by the port the user selects in the GUI.
+- The list of ports, that are added to the ComboBox.
+The user can choose one of this ports.
+Decide, if port 80 should be in this list or not.

 ## Running the program